CricketBr/Crickets-Shorthand-Site/orth-cnsl-words-examples.md

 democratic Government.
 We gain all our strength from the confidence \
 of the people, and we cannot gain strength or confidence unless \
 we show confidence in return, and therefore, to my mind, \
-there is no longer any room for the mysteries and the reticencies of the \
+there is no longer any room for the mysteries and the <-- cspell:disable -->reticencies<-- cspell:enable --> of the \
 diplomacy of 50 years ago.
 You must tell the people what you \
 mean and where you are going if you want them to \
 follow you.
 I do not mean to say that I can \